Sviatoslav I: Death and aftermath

 Fearing that the peace with Sviatoslav would not endure, the Byzantine emperor induced the Pecheneg khan Kurya to kill Sviatoslav before he reached Kiev.
 This was in line with the policy outlined by Constantine VII Porphyrogenitus in De Administrando Imperio of fomenting strife between the Rus' and the Pechenegs.
 According to the Slavic chronicle, Sveneld attempted to warn Sviatoslav to avoid the Dnieper rapids, but the prince slighted his wise advice and was ambushed and slain by the Pechenegs when he tried to cross the cataracts near Khortytsia early in 972.
 The Primary Chronicle reports that his skull was made into a chalice by the Pecheneg khan.

 Following Sviatoslav's death, tensions among his sons grew.
 A war broke out between his legitimate sons, Oleg and Yaropolk, in 976, at the conclusion of which Oleg was killed.
-In 977 Vladimir fled Novgorod to escape Oleg's fate and went to Scandinavia, where he raised an army of Varangians and returned in 980.
+In 977, Vladimir fled abroad to escape Oleg's fate where he raised an army of Varangians and returned in 978.
 Yaropolk was killed, and Vladimir became the sole ruler of Kievan Rus'.